PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

   generic traits/effects, and typed dialect semantic interfaces.
 - `InstrSet` owns definitions, candidate `InstrImpl` objects, explicit defaults/preferences, and version identity.
-- `InstrImpl` answers whether it supports a bound call in a lowering context and produces a serializable resolved plan or dialect lowering.
+- `InstrImpl` produces a structured support assessment for a bound call and lowering context, declares requirements, and produces a serializable resolved plan or dialect lowering.

-The graph understands generic value properties such as type, linearity, copyability, definition/use, region ownership, and source identity.
+The graph understands generic value properties such as type, `SingleUse` versus `Reusable` policy, definition/use, region ownership, and source identity.
 It does not understand QEC patches, qubits, pulses, decoder meanings, or operation names.
 Those belong to registered dialect interfaces.
 A program may import multiple dialects, allowing a later phase to compose QEC, physical quantum, and classical instructions without putting all of their concepts in one enum.